mykhailo-ivankiv/star-wars/README.md

 This is the technical assignment from Factris.

-The task is for you to create an app that's will list all the people in the data provided with their home planet.
+The task is for you to create an app that's shows a list of Star Wars characters (/people endpoint).
+When a character is selected it should show the details of the character and list the details of the related movies.

-E.g. when "Luke Skywalker" is called, the information should included information about Lukes home planet "Tatooine".

-You should be able to filter people by their gender, species and homeplanet.
+You should be able to filter character by their gender, species and homeplanet.

-The UI is up to you. we don't expect a complete product here but we would like to see some key features for when working on the assignment.
-We are interested in your approach to the problem.
+How the UI looks is up to you.
+We do not expect a complete and polished product, but we would like to see clean and efficient code.
+We are mostly interested in how you approach  the assignment.

 We would like to see:
 - ReactJS best practices